demisto/content/Packs/Recorded_Future/Integrations/Recorded_Future/README.md

 <!-- HTML_DOC -->
 <div class="cl-preview-section">
 <p>Deprecated.
 Use Recorded Future v2 from RecordedFuture pack instead.</p>
-<p>Recorded Future is a threat intelligence platform, whose indicator and alert data is ingested into Demisto for enrichment.</p>
+<p>Recorded Future is a threat intelligence platform, whose indicator and alert data is ingested into Cortex XSOAR for enrichment.</p>
 <p>This integration was integrated and tested with revision r128029 of Recorded Future.</p>
 </div>
 <div class="cl-preview-section">